Brazilian police indict ex-President Bolsonaro in undeclared diamonds case, sources say

 Brazil’s Supreme Court has yet to receive the police report with the indictment.
 Once it does, the country’s prosecutor-general, Paulo Gonet, will analyze the document and decide whether to file charges and force Bolsonaro to stand trial.

-The indictment dramatically raises the stakes in a series of investigations into the divisive ex-leader applauded by his opponents but denounced as political persecution by his supporters.
+This is Bolsonaro's second indictment since leaving office, following another in May for allegedly falsifying his COVID-19 vaccination certificate.
+But this indictment dramatically raises the legal threats facing the divisive ex-leader that are applauded by his opponents but denounced as political persecution by his supporters.

-Bolsonaro and his lawyers have denied any wrongdoing related to the case, as well as the slew of investigations facing the former president.
-Those include allegedly ordering an aide to manipulate public health records to falsify his COVID-19 vaccination certificate, for which he was already indicted, as well as involvement in inciting an uprising in capital Brasilia on Jan.
+Bolsonaro did not immediately comment, but he and his lawyers have previously denied any wrongdoing in both those cases, as well as other investigations into the former president.
+One is probing his possible involvement in inciting an uprising in capital Brasilia on Jan.
 8, 2023 that sought to oust his successor from power.

 Last year, Federal Police accused Bolsonaro of attempting to sneak in diamond jewelry reportedly worth $3 million and selling two luxury watches.